You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Terms Offered: All Terms

-In this course, Relay students will develop an understanding of how to create inclusive and rigorous learning experiences for all PK–12 students, with a focus on students with disabilities.
-They will learn about their responsibilities with regard to teaching students with disabilities in inclusive settings.
-They will hone the skills they need to collaboratively plan inclusive instruction and, using the Universal Design for Learning Framework, will make strategic instructional decisions based on what they know about their PK–12 students.
-Finally, Relay students will learn how to effectively collaborate with colleagues, families, and students to provide coordinated support to PK–12 students with disabilities in inclusive and general education settings.
+In this course, Relay students will develop an understanding of how to create inclusive and rigorous learning experiences for all Birth–Grade 12 students, with a focus on exceptional learners.
+They will learn about their responsibilities with regard to teaching exceptional learners in inclusive settings.
+They will hone the skills they need to collaboratively plan inclusive instruction and, using the Universal Design for Learning Framework, will make strategic instructional decisions based on what they know about the strengths and needs of their Birth–Grade 12 students.
+Finally, Relay students will learn how to effectively collaborate with colleagues, families, and students to provide coordinated support to Birth–Grade 12 exceptional learners in inclusive and general education settings.

 TEL-601: Introduction to Special Education